MoH drafts action plan to address mental health issues - The Scoop

 YB Dato Dr Hj Md Isham said the upgrading of the BruHIMS patient management system is expected to be completed in 2024.

-Efforts had been made in the lead-up to improving BruHIMS, including upgrading the network infrastructure at the MoH headquarters and the core infrastructure of the BruHIMS system at Raja Isteri Pengiran Anak Hjh Saleha Hospital.
+Efforts had been made in the lead-up to improving BruHIMS, including upgrading the network infrastructure at the MoH headquarters and the core infrastructure of the BruHIMS system at RIPAS Hospital.
 These upgrades are expected to be completed by the end of April.

 The minister said prospects for technological development are very encouraging in Brunei.